sensuikan1973/flutter_expensive_native_embedding_journey/slide/pages/journey_platform-specific_APIs.md

 ## Issues

-It's heavy to implement <UniqueTerm val="Expensive"/> logic to call <UniqueTechnicalTerm val="platform-specific APIs"/>.
-It's because <TechnicalTerm val="Platform Channels"/> can't be used from all isolates and occupy UI thread.
+It's heavy to call <UniqueTerm val="Expensive"/> <UniqueTechnicalTerm val="platform-specific APIs"/> Because <TechnicalTerm val="Platform Channels"/> can't be used from all isolates and occupy UI thread.

 ---